You must know if you owe back taxes or have unfiled returns

 CORPORATIONS OR LIMITED LIABILITY COMPANIES THAT YOU OWN AN INTEREST IN.

-Generally, when you are the part or whole owner of a Limited Liability Company (LLC) or Corporation, you are not liable for the debts of these business entities.
-However, there are some debts of corporations and LLCs that you are liable to pay personally, even after the corporation goes out of business.
+Generally, when you are the part or whole owner of a Limited Liability Company (LLC) or Corporation, you are not liable for the liabilities of these business entities.
+However, there are some liabilities of corporations and LLCs that you are liable to pay personally, even after the corporation goes out of business.
 The most common of these taxes that you would be personally liable to pay is called the Trust Fund Recovery Penalty.
 This penalty is equal to the amount of money that the corporation or LLC withheld from its employees’ paychecks for Social Security and Medicare.
 This was money that did not belong to the corporation or LLC, and that is why the IRS will come after the Members of the LLC and the Corporate Officers of a Corporation for that money.

 The IRS takes a VERY harsh stance when it comes to these trust-fund taxes and they come after the responsible parties (Members/Officers) very swiftly.
 You could have your home taken away from you and auctioned off to pay these taxes, even if your home is titled personally in your name.
 So, if you are a partial or whole owner of an LLC or Corporation, be aware that you may be personally liable for some of the business’ taxes.